Investigation of $\Xi^{-}nn$ ($S=-2$) Hypernucleus in Low-energy Pionless Halo Effective Theory: Results and Discussion

-Finally as a simple demonstration of predictability of our EFT framework, we attempt a naive estimation of the ($I=3/2, J={1/2}$) $\Xi^- nn$ three-body scattering length or more precisely the $n-(\Xi^- n)_t$ elastic S-wave scattering length $a_3$ by utilizing the three-body information on the binding energies predicted by the erstwhile potential models~\cite{Garcilazo:2015noa,Garcilazo:2016ylj,Garcilazo:2016ams,Filikhin:2017fog}.
-Here we need to solve our coupled integral equations, Eqs.~\eqref{eq:11} and \eqref{eq:12}, in the kinematical scattering domain for the elastic on-shell renormalized amplitude $t^{(R)}_A$ and then consider its threshold limit (i.e., $k\to 0$) [cf. Eq.~\eqref{eq:a3}].
-Solving the integral equations with the 3BF terms excluded (i.e., with $g_3=0$) leads to strong regulator dependence with the resulting amplitude displaying quasi-periodic singularities akin to the limit cycle behavior (see left panel of Fig.~\ref{FIG-6}).
-Such divergences are renormalized by introducing the scale-dependent 3BF counterterms with running coupling $g_3(\Lambda_c)$ which is already fixed from the RG limit cycle behavior (cf. Fig.~\ref{FIG-3}) once the binding energy ($B_3$) model inputs are considered.
+Finally, we give a simple demonstration of predictability of our EFT framework.
+To this end, we attempt a {\it naive} estimation of the $\Xi^- nn$ ($I=3/2,\, J={1/2}$) three-body scattering length, or more precisely the $n-(\Xi^- n)_t$ elastic S-wave scattering length $a_3$, by utilizing the potential model predicted three-body binding energy information from Refs.~\cite{Garcilazo:2015noa,Garcilazo:2016ylj,Garcilazo:2016ams,Filikhin:2017fog}.
+Here we need to solve our coupled STM integral equations~\eqref{eq:11} and \eqref{eq:12} in the kinematical scattering domain.
+Subsequently, the three-body scattering length is obtained by considering the on-shell threshold limit of the renormalized elastic scattering amplitude $t^{(R)}_A$ [cf. Eq.~\eqref{eq:a3}].
+Solving the STM equations with the 3BF terms excluded (i.e., with $g_3=0$) leads to strong regulator dependence with the resulting amplitude displaying quasi-periodic singularities akin to the limit cycle behavior (cf. left panel of Fig.~\ref{fig-5}).
+Such divergences are renormalized by introducing the 3BF counterterms with the running coupling $g_3(\Lambda_{\rm reg})$ already fixed using the RG limit cycles corresponding to model predicted $B_3$ inputs (cf. Fig.~\ref{fig-2}).

-Figure~\ref{FIG-6} (right panel) depicts the regulator dependence of the three-body scattering length $a_{3}(\Lambda_c)$ renormalized by the 3BF terms.
-As mentioned, the scale dependence of $g_3$ is fixed using the RG limit cycles corresponding to the model inputs for the three-body binding energy~\cite{Garcilazo:2015noa,Filikhin:2017fog}.
-Each renormalized plot still displays a residual regulator dependence stemming from the scale dependent counterterms, especially at low cut-off scales owing to the decoupling of most underlying physics.
-However, for large enough values of the cut-off, say $\Lambda_c\gtrsim 400$~MeV, most of the underlying low-energy three-body dynamics are well captured by our solutions to the integral equations.
-Consequently, the renormalization of $a_3$ by the counterterms becomes more effective at large $\Lambda_c$ leading to a well-defined asymptotic limit:
+Figure~\ref{fig-5} (right panel) depicts the regulator dependence of the three-body scattering length $a_{3}(\Lambda_{\rm reg})$ renormalized by the 3BF terms.
+As mentioned, the scale dependence of the 3BF coupling $g_3(\Lambda_{\rm reg})$ is fixed using the RG limit cycles corresponding to the potential model inputs for $B_3$~\cite{Garcilazo:2015noa,Filikhin:2017fog}.
+The renormalized plots still exhibit a residual regulator dependence stemming from the low cut-off scale sensitivity of the counterterms owing to the decoupling of most underlying physics.
+However, for sufficiently large cut-off, say $\Lambda_{\rm reg}\gtrsim 400$~MeV, most of the underlying low-energy three-body dynamics are well captured in our solutions to the integral equations.
+Consequently, renormalizing $a_3$ using the counterterms becomes more effective at large $\Lambda_{\rm reg}$ leading to a well-defined asymptotic limit: